ChickenProp/chickenprop.github.com/drafts/matched-betting.md

 (I'm ignoring for now the commission that the exchange will usually collect when you win a bet on them.
 With 2% commission, you would instead accept stakes of £7.01, wagering your own £23.13; if Liverpool doesn't win, you would earn $£7.01 · 0.98 = £6.87$, which is also what you'd earn if Liverpool does win.)

 Before bookmakers will give you a free bet, you'll usually have to place a bet with them using your own money.
+You lose a small amount of money on this bet, but you can use the same principles to ensure that you lose the same amount no matter who wins.
+You might lose around £0.50 on a £10 qualifying bet, in which case you end up with around £6.50 profit when all's said and done.

 This has been a very brief introduction to matched betting.
 Now, into the math.
 I'm going to be focusing on two kinds of bet: qualifying bets, which are usually known as just bets, and free bets, where you don't lose anything if your back bet loses.
 I'm also going to ignore rounding; let's just pretend that the sterling is infinitely divisible.

 **Some definitions**

 We can think of a "matched bet" as an object with six values, $(O_b, O_l, S_b, S_l, C_b, C_l)$ representing a pair of back and lay bets.
-(A "free bet" and "qualifying bet" are also matched bets.)
+(A "free bet" and "qualifying bet" are also matched bets.[^risk-free])

 $O_b, O_l$ are the odds on the back and lay bets.
 It's typically safe to assume $O_b < O_l$; otherwise, modulo commission, you could make a profit even on your qualifying bets.
 Also, because we're using decimal odds, we have $O_b, O_l ≥ 1$ (anything less than 1 corresponds to a probability below 0.)